Welcome to the Center for Contemporary Buddhist Studies (CCBS)

 - Workshops and conferences

-- These include: the conference Buddhism, Business and Economic Relations – In Asia and Beyond (2016), the workshop Buddhism and Economics: Conceptual and Theoretical Approaches to a Burgeoning Field (2017), and the workshop Value, Spirituality and Religion (2018).
+- These include: the conference Buddhism, Business and Economic Relations – In Asia and Beyond (2016), the workshop Buddhism and Economics: Conceptual and Theoretical Approaches to a Burgeoning Field (2017), the workshop Value, Spirituality and Religion (2018), and the workshop Buddhist Consumption: Waste and Excess (2019).

 - Invite prominent Contemporary Buddhism scholars for research/study workshops.